areebahasnain/DAA_Project/README.md

 ## 4. Results and Discussion
 Both algorithms were executed successfully on all generated datasets.
 Results were verified against brute-force solutions and Python's built-in operations to ensure correctness.
+In terms of the visualisation if there is no apparent visualisation available or possible regarding an algorithm then the interface just remains blank on the option if clicked.
+All steps however are shown consistently.

 Table 3: Closest Pair Algorithm Results
 | File       | Points | Min Distance | Closest Point Pair                                      | Time (ms) |